 To overcome these challenges, it is best to provide people with dementia structured access to technology, based on their stage of disease and on their current ability to manage everyday tasks.
 Technology should be based on supporting Alzheimer patients.

 The bottom line

 The easing of the burdens of stress and anxiety on the Alzheimer’s patient and their caregivers is of the utmost importance.
 Assistive technology is ever-developing as a means to provide a level of relief in these environments.
 In the early stages of the disease, gadgets and devices may provide people with dementia a sense of control, respect and independence.

 As the disease progresses, the need of these available technologies may decrease.
 However, for the caregiver, these later stages may be the time when assistive technology provides the most value — easing the burden of the known vulnerabilities non-medical caregivers face.

-- FeaturedInternet basics: A complete guide for seniors Taylor Gadsden — 21 min read
+FeaturedInternet basics: A complete guide for older adults Taylor Gadsden — 20 min read

 FeaturedSurfing with seniors: Study shows screen time on the rise among older Americans Taylor Gadsden — 4 min read